Notproginfinix/phhusson-treble_experimentations/How-to-create-an-overlay?.md

 ### Making `AndroidManifest.xml`

-Run the `tests.sh` script under the `tests` folder an take note of the suggested priority number it outputs.
+Run the `tests.sh` script under the `tests` folder and take note of the suggested priority number it outputs.

 Under the folder of your phone's brand, make a folder for your model.
 Inside, make a file named `AndroidManifest.xml` and paste this: